StackVista/stackstate-docs/develop/developer-guides/custom_synchronization_stackpack/how_to_customize_elements_created_by_custom_synchronization_stackpack.md

 Once you have completed all the changes, you can click **UPDATE** and confirm the popup dialog to unlock this Template from the `Custom Synchronization` StackPack.

-## 4. Prepare Id Extractor Functions
+## 4. Prepare ID Extractor Functions

 When creating an integration, or a StackPack, it is important to have a `component` and `relation` identity extractor function.
-There are a few default Id Extractor Functions present in StackState.
+There are a few default ID Extractor Functions present in StackState.
 The `Auto sync component id extractor` and `Auto sync relation id extractor` are good starting points for your StackPack.
-You can go ahead and rename these, add a description if needed, and confirm the popup dialog to unlock these Id Extractor Functions from the `Custom Synchronization` StackPack.
+You can go ahead and rename these, add a description if needed, and confirm the popup dialog to unlock these ID Extractor Functions from the `Custom Synchronization` StackPack.

-You can find more on [Id Extractors page](../custom-functions/id-extractor-functions.md).
+You can find more on [ID Extractors page](../custom-functions/id-extractor-functions.md).

 ## 5. Configure Sts Sources - Topology Sources